 As some of you might know, my husband and I are now homeowners, so I’ve been more compelled to decorate.
 There’s no one to tell me I can’t put holes in my walls or paint them fun colors.
 Why not, then?

 One of my latest projects is this cute farmhouse style home sign.
 This is a multi-season one.
 Every spring, fall, winter and summer I can swap out the bow for a different one, making it just as festive as the previous season.
-I like those kinds of decorations because I don’t have to find storage space for them.
+Read the whole post

 Some people go all out decorating for the holidays, and it always looks amazing.
 But I always wonder where the heck the store their decorations in the off season?
 I have an apartment, so storing decorations is not a viable option.

 However, this type of decoration is more my style because it’s a two in one kind of deal… snowman on one side and scarecrow on the other.
 That means I can use it for more than a month at a time.
 Read the whole post

 There’s a chill in the air and everyone is talking about fall.
 That means autumn smells are permeating craft stores and Thanksgiving DIY projects are in season.